Loading…

 cokera@buzzacott.co.uk

-It’s important to understand the various means by which HMRC are likely to communicate with you.
-The first thing to remember is that although HMRC may send emails in certain circumstances, they never send emails requesting personal information or advising of refunds.
+To avoid falling victim to these scams, it’s important to understand the means by which HMRC will communicate with you.
+Although HMRC sometimes communicate via email, they will never send emails requesting personal information or advising of refunds.
 If you find an email in your inbox to this end, purporting to be from HMRC, it will not be from them.
-No matter how tempting the message or how large the ‘repayment’, delete the email straight away or send it to HMRC at phishing@hmrc.gov.uk and then delete it.
+Despite the allure of a potential “repayment”, delete the email straight away or send it to HMRC at phishing@hmrc.gov.uk and then delete it.
 If the email is opened by accident, do not click on any website links, open any attachments or reply to the email.

-Although HMRC do have a Twitter account, they will never use it to ask you to contact them for repayments or to provide information.
-If you do have a Twitter account, the best way to protect yourself is to become familiar with HMRC’s Twitter account so that bogus Twitter accounts can quickly be identified for what they are.
+Although HMRC do have an X (formerly Twitter) account, they will never use it to ask you to contact them for repayments or to provide information.
+If you do have an X account, the best way to protect yourself is to become familiar with HMRC’s X account so that bogus X accounts can quickly be identified and reported..

 View HMRC's full guidance here.